'Politics is bad for business.' Why Disney's Bob Iger is trying to avoid hot buttons

 University researchers found DeSantis’ “woke” campaign against Disney had gained traction, at least among conservatives – despite the fact that Disney has long been one of Florida’s largest employers and a pillar of its tourism economy.

 In a public opinion poll in early 2023 of Florida registered voters, the Public Opinion Research Lab found that only about 27% of Republicans in the state had a “favorable” view of Disney.
-Meanwhile, 76% of the Democrats polled were fans of the Mouse House.
+Meanwhile, 76% of the Democrats polled were fans of the House of Mouse.

 “There was a huge split, and that’s not great for a company that’s trying to market to everybody,” Binder said.